 This recipe is adapted from Charles H. Baker Jr.’s 1939 "The Gentleman’s Companion."

 Watch Now: How to Make a Hanky Panky

-Add all the ingredients to a mixing glass and fill with ice.
+Add all the ingredients into a mixing glass with ice and stir.

 Garnish with an orange twist.